cofad/pokedex/README.md

 # Pokédex

 My take on the pokédex from the Pokémon® series written in [Elm](https://elm-lang.org).
+It can be viewed at [https://cofad.github.io/pokedex/](https://cofad.github.io/pokedex/).

 ## Table of Contents